wtang1996/cs52-workshop-1/README.md

 ---
 ###Section 6: Input Groups

 Bootstrap provides further customization options on inputs through input groups.
 This allows you to group inputs, text, buttons, etc. together simply and elegantly.
-These features are just another bit of customization provided by Bootstrap to make things easier for the coder.
+These features are just another bit of customization provided by bootstrap to make things easier for the coder.

 To begin, create an input group class:
 `<div class="input-group">